MdEhsanulHaqueKanan/aurascan-frontend/README.md

 4. Open the App
 Open your web browser and navigate to the local URL provided in the terminal (usually http://localhost:5173).

-**Important:** For the application to function correctly, the [AuraScanAI backend server](https://github.com/MdEhsanulHaqueKanan/aurascan-api) must be running, either locally on port 5000 or on its public Hugging Face URL.
-The frontend's API target URL can be configured in the `src/services/auraScanService.ts` file.
+**Important:** For the application to function correctly, the [AuraScanAI backend server](https://github.com/MdEhsanulHaqueKanan/aurascan-api) must be running.
+The frontend's API target URL is configured in the `src/services/auraScanService.ts` file to point to the live Hugging Face deployment.